 Property taxes are regressive, meaning they fall harder on lower-income Idahoans than others.
 The circuit-breaker credit addresses this fact.
 The circuit breaker is a targeted property tax reduction program that operates like an electric circuit breaker, which cuts off the flow of current before an electrical surge can cause damage.
 Circuit breaker credit programs account for Idahoan’s ability to pay when calculating a property tax bill and reduce property taxes that exceed a certain percentage of a homeowner’s income.
 Idaho’s circuit breaker credit program is targeted to people that have the most difficulty paying property taxes and reduces their tax liability to a manageable level.
 In Idaho, the circuit breaker program is available to seniors, people with disabilities, and low-income widowed people.

 In 2020, a home value cap was added to the circuit breaker, which removed just over 800 households from the program.
 House Bill 292 would bring around 70% of these claimants back into the program by making several changes to the maximum home value and income eligibility.
 The bill’s fiscal note estimates the cost of the changes to be $1.6 million in the first year.

 How are renters impacted by this legislation?

 Although renters pay property taxes through rent, they are excluded from relief in this legislation.
 Rents in Idaho have risen by 24 percent (inflation-adjusted) over the past five years because the state population grew rapidly as housing construction slowed.
-By comparison, property tax bills increased roughly 10 percent (inflation-adjusted) during the same period.
+Broadly speaking, property tax bills increased about 20 percent on average during the same period.